open-watcom/owp4v1copy/bld/wgml/test/docstest/readme.txt

 The mif files have been modified in several ways:
 1. The paths to the mif, doc and bld directories have been changed from relative paths to fixed paths, using OWROOT.
-3. (Planned) The WHELP document build process is broken down into four stages: initial wgml pass (1a), initial whpcvt pass (1b), final wgml pass (2a), and final whpcvt pass (2b).
+2. The WHELP document build process is broken down into four stages: initial wgml pass (pass 1a), initial whpcvt pass (pass 1b), final wgml pass (pass 2a), and final whpcvt pass (pass 2b).
-4. (Planned) The relevant mif will need to be modified to avoid the help compilers being applied unless all four passes (1a through 2b) are done.
+3. The mif file (onebook.mif) has been modified to allow each pass to be tested and to avoid the help compilers being applied unless all four passes are done.
-5. (Planned) The correct version of our wgml will need to be selectable, while the correct version of wgml 4.0 continues to be selectable.
+4. The mif file (onebook.mif) has been modified to select the correct version of our wgml (dos386, linux386, nt386, os2386) when appropriate, and to continue to select the correct version of wgml 4.0 when needed.
+5. A debugging directory is provided so that wdw can be applied to our wgml using the same context as is used with the tests.

 MIFTEST